Michaelangel007/rf_guide/appendix_c_crafting.md

 | ATc | Aspirant's Trial Cruel      | | |
 | ATm | Aspirant's Trial Merciless  | Double Resistances                   |  3  |
 | ATe | Aspirant's Trial Eternal    | All Reistances                       |  2  |

+**Note:**

+The _Vaal Skill Damage_ in Act 2 _The Caverns_ is in a secret area.
+Look for a room with two half-height broken walls that make an `L` shape and press the two buttons on either side of a petroglyph.

 **Legend:**